 Hit by a drunk driver?
 Every serious car accident has the potential to cause harm, but a collision caused by someone that is driving under the influence (DUI) can be truly devastating.
-Here’s what you should do if you are involved in a car accident and suspect that the at fault driver was under the influence.
+Here’s what you should do if you are involved in a car accident and suspect that the at fault driver was drunk.

 DUI Signs to Look for After a Car Crash